 - 1. Due to the nature of the process, a stochastic model (with a continuous input) is chosen. - In any ∆t of time, a region in the thyroid may be stimulated to begin a nodule.
 This rate is determined by TSH. - 3.
 Growth of an existing nodule is determined by TSH. - 4.
 Cancer development rate is determined by the nodule growth rate.
-Once started, growth rate of cancer is higher than the growth rate of other nodules.
+Once started, growth rate of a cancerous nodule is greater than the growth rate of other nodules.